Keshab1257/Sales_prediction_log_reg/README.md

 # Sales Prediction using Logistic Regression

 ## Introduction
-This project aims to predict sales outcomes using logistic regression.
+This project's main goal is to predict sales outcomes using logistic regression.
 By analyzing the provided dataset, we build a predictive model to classify sales performance based on various features.

 ## Dataset
 The dataset used in this project is `DigitalAd_dataset.csv`.
 It contains the following columns: